bitful-pannul/nimi/README.md

 Mint a username&picture.
 `:nimi &nimi-action [%mint name=@t pfp=@t nft=@ux address=@ux]`

-this handles name, checks src.bowl, signs our-address with ship, then posts a tx to %minter contract
+this handles name, checks src.bowl, sends a poke to sign a typed-message to wallet, then posts a tx to %minter contract

-then upon successful sequencer receipt we can store this in profile in our state.
+then upon successful sequencer receipt&wallet-update we can store this in profile in our state.

 ask someone for his username/pfp